an-2018/cria-ai-juridic-intelligence-challenge/README.md

 ## Issues

-- Currently it returns the following error while deploying locally using the `samlocal deploy --guided` command:
+- During the trials the following error was occuring while deploying locally using the `samlocal deploy --guided` command:

 ![error log](docs/image.png)